Human Take [Character Performance - Unit 04]

 The below videos are some research into eye darts that I explored to help understand how best to animate these.
 Eyes are seen as the window into the soul so it was important that these were animated in such a way that really helped to make the camera feel alive.

-In addition to how to animate eye darts well I looked for a little more reference of somebody reading from a computer screen.
+In addition to how to animate eye darts well I looked for a little more reference of somebody reading from a computer screen (Work From Home Stock Footage / Royalty Free 4K Videos, 2021).

-Next I referred to my copy of INSERT BOOK NAME to help understand how a surprised facial expression could be posed.
+Next I referred to my copy of How to Read a Person Like a Book (Nierenberg and Calero, 1993) to help understand how a surprised facial expression could be posed.

 Spline Pass :